5.8 Raising political awareness among young people

 Information providers / counselling structures

-As already mentioned in section 5.3 Youth Representation Bodies, the National Youth Council (Krovna organizacija mladih Srbije, KOMS) as the biggest youth organization in Serbia, conducts numerous activities to promote human and democratic rights, inform youth and involve them in different projects and processes.
-Furthermore, KOMS participates in EU Youth Dialogue representing Serbian youth and their vision at the European level.
+Civil society organisations also make an important contribution to the promotion of democratic rights and values.
+As noted in section 5.3 Youth Representation Bodies, the National Youth Council (Krovna organizacija mladih Srbije, KOMS), the largest youth organization in Serbia, implements numerous activities aimed at promoting human and democratic rights, informing young people and supporting their involvement in various projects and processes.
+Furthermore, KOMS participates in the EU Youth Dialogue representing the perspectives and priorities of young people from Serbia at the European level.

 Youth-targeted information campaigns about democratic rights and democratic values